feilur/cpp-state-space-controller/README.md

 Useful tool for state-space controllers implementation.

-See the "example_ssController.cpp" to see the possibilies.
+See the "example_StateSpaceController.cpp" to see the possibilies.